-Basic net loss per share is computed by dividing total net loss attributable to common stockholders by the weighted-average common shares outstanding.
+Basic net income (loss) per share is computed by dividing total net income (loss) attributable to common stockholders by the weightedaverage common shares outstanding.
 The weighted-average common shares outstanding is adjusted for shares subject to repurchase such as unvested restricted stock granted to employees in connection with acquisitions, contingently returnable shares and escrowed shares supporting indemnification obligations that are issued in connection with acquisitions and unvested stock options exercised.
-Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding including potential dilutive common stock instruments.
-In the years ended December 31, 2017, 2016 and 2015, the Company's potential common stock instruments such as stock options, RSUs, shares to be purchased under the 2013 Employee Stock Purchase Plan, shares subject to repurchases, conversion feature of the Notes and the warrants were not included in the computation of diluted loss per share as the effect of including these shares in the calculation would have been anti-dilutive.
+Di luted net income (loss) per share is computed by dividing the net income (loss) attributable to common stockholders by the weightedaverage number of common shares outstanding including potential dilutive common stock instruments.
+In the years ended Decemb er 31, 2017 and 2016, the Company's potential common stock instruments such as stock options, RSUs, shares to be purchased under the 2013 Employee Stock Purchase Plan, shares subject to repurchases, conversion feature of the Notes and the warrants were not included in the com putation of diluted loss per share as the effect of including these shares in the calculation would have been anti-dilutive.